omgnetwork/optimism/omgx_examples/compound-simple/README.md

+# The Boba DAO basic contracts

+1. Install

-1. Install the node_modules.
+Install the node_modules.

 ```
-yarn
+$ yarn
 ```

+2. Provide .env

-2. Then, provide a `.env` with the private keys you want to use for deployment and testing.
+Then, provide a `.env` with the private keys you want to use for deployment and testing.
 These private keys need to be funded.

+3. Spin up local L1/L2

-3. Spin up the local `develop` stack as usual.
+Spin up the local `develop` stack as usual.

 4. Compile and deploy the contracts.
-For example,
+For example, if you want to deploy to the local L1, ...

 ```
 yarn migrate:local_l1